 I’m Gemma Mitchell, and this is my blog about the Paralympic sport of Boccia.
 My blog will follow me through my VCBC training, my academy training and competitions.
-My blog will also cover topics such as my knee injury and recovery, my fitness, other sporting activities, coaching and some general information that I think you might find useful.
+My blog will also cover topics such as my knee injury and recovery, coaching, my hobbies and interests,and some general information that I think you might find useful.
 I hope you will find my stories motivating, fun and beneficial.
 If you have any questions or comments about anything, please feel free to contact me.

 I’m hoping to educate people about the sport and hopefully increase interest in Boccia.
 I’m also hoping to encourage any former players to rediscover their interest in the sport again.
 In the past, lack of training facilities in the local Dorset area has led some people to stop playing.
 If anyone is interested in participating in Boccia, please message me or visit the VCBC website for more details.

 To keep up with my latest blogs, please follow me on Facebook.